 At least 1 in 3 women in the world suffer from one form of violence or the other, inclusive of violations in formal and informal trade processes despite huge strides in the advocacy towards creating safe spaces for them.
-From an African perspective, these kinds of violence could be driven by factors not limited to cultural beliefs, education, family poverty and patriarchy.
+From an African perspective, these kinds of violence could be driven by factors not limited to cultural beliefs, education, family poverty, and patriarchy.

-Actualising the AfCFTA potentials would require considering gender equality perspectives at every level of its programming, implementation, and operations.
+Actualising the AfCFTA potential would require considering gender equality perspectives at every level of its programming, implementation, and operations.
 Gender mainstreaming is no more food for thought at this stage but a perspective that should inform the broader scope of the AfCFTA mechanism to redefine its expectations and delivery for fair and inclusive regional trade negotiations.

 Gender Mainstreaming in AfCFTA Implementation and Operationalization

 Gender mainstreaming in AfCFTA must seek to provide adequate support and protection for gender dynamics and their contributions to its operationalization and also assess imminent threats to their full participation at the sub-regional levels as part of national strategic action for advancing women’s rights.